 Sarah L. Jones joined the State Education Resource Center in early 2015 as Project Officer for the School Climate Transformation Grant.
-She is responsible for the coordination of a variety of work within the grant in collaboration with the CT State Department of Education, Glen Martin Associates, and the Center for Behavioral Education & Research at the University of Connecticut.
+She is responsible for the coordination of a variety of work within the grant in collaboration with the CT State Department of Education, the grant evaluation team, and the Center for Behavioral Education & Research at the University of Connecticut.
 In May 2019, Sarah transitioned to a permanent role of consultant at SERC.
 Other professional work experiences include serving as a high school activities director, statewide executive director of student councils, director of residential life at a private boarding school and program manager for school improvement and bullying prevention at a local non-profit.

 Lauren Johns is a Project Specialist for the State Education Resource Center and is currently supporting the numerous organizational and logistical demands of CT's School Climate Transformation Grant (SCTG), Connecticut Parent Information and Resource Center (CT PIRC) and several other initiatives.